 As spring comes back around, start with a good wash of the deck.
 When the deck isn’t washed it allows mould and mildew to grow on the boards.
 Start by removing all the debris.
-If there are things between the deck boards, you want to get it out with a putty knife.
+If there are things between the deck boards, you want to get them out with a putty knife.
 Look closely at the deck board that goes across the joints.
 This is the structural support of the decking.

 Next, sweep the deck thoroughly.
 When you are ready, make sure to get an appropriate cleaner.
-You want to make sure you are using a cleaner that is made for your deck and then follow the directions.
-Some cleaners want the deck wet first, some do not.
+You want to make sure you are using a cleaner that is made for your deck and then follows the directions.
+Some cleaners want the deck wet first, and some do not.
 There are also different materials that decks are made from, wood, vinyl, and composite.

 After cleaning, let the deck dry for 2 days be sealing.

-Sealing and staining
+Sealing and staining your deck

 When it comes to sealing and staining the deck, you can get it from your local hardware or home improvement store.
 The typical gallon will cover about 250 square feet of decking.
 You can use a clear sealer which lets the natural colour of the wood’s grain show through.
 A toner will add a bit of colour but mostly allows the grain to show through while providing a little coverage from the UV rays.
 There is also a semi-transparent and solid stain.
 Each offers protection, but the semi lets the grain still show through, while the solid is opaque.